Shaun Evaristo: Choreography

 After moving to North Hollywood, Shaun Evaristo was contacted by YG Entertainment to work for Korean pop group Big Bang.
 It was essentially the gateway to his professional dancing career.
-He choreographed the routines for BigBang member Tae Yang's hit music videos "Wedding Dress" and "I Need A Girl", as well as a few others.
+He, along with Kyle Beniga, choreographed and danced in BigBang member Tae Yang's hit music videos "Wedding Dress" and "I Need A Girl", as well as a few others.
 Through YG Entertainment, Shaun caught the attention of other popular Korean pop artists, G-Dragon and Se7en.
 This time, through Kanauru Productions, Shaun worked with Se7en to help them structure and choreograph a dance routine to his hit song "Drip", released in 2010.

 Shaun had the opportunity to not only work with these popular Korean pop artists, but he also toured with Omarion in the United States and Canada.
 He has shot several music videos for international artists, but his first work with an artist from the United States was a music video-type commercial for Sears using High School Musical star, Vanessa Hudgens' song "Arrive".
 Shaun has most recently toured with Justin Bieber on his Believe Tour.